Demi Lovato Apologizes To Fans For Performing With A Black Eye After Being Punched In The Face

 “You should see the other guy…. jk…” Lovato told fans on Twitter shortly after leaving the stage, joking about her injury.
 “Thanks for understanding Antwerp!!!!
 Incredible audience tonight!!
 I love you!!”

-Demi then jokingly added a number of sunglasses wearing emojis to her tweet, poking a little fun at herself for having to keep her shades on while performing indoors.
+Demi then jokingly added a number of sunglasses-wearing emojis to her tweet, poking a little fun at herself for having to keep her shades on while performing indoors.

 Lovato’s message for her fans in Antwerp came shortly after a concertgoer uploaded a video of the singer apologizing to the crowd for covering her eyes with the large shades for the entire show.